Goal-Oriented Real-Time Bayesian Inference for Linear Autonomous Dynamical Systems With Application to Digital Twins for Tsunami Early Warning: Introduction

-For the tsunami inverse problem, in addition to the need for real-time inference, we are faced with the major difficulty that developing accurate and predictive surrogates over a $10^{9}$-dimensional parameter space for tsunami dynamics described by hyperbolic PDEs is seemingly intractable; such systems do not readily admit low-dimensional subspace representations~\cite{greif2019kolmogorov}.
-Moreover, wave propagation inverse problems are ill-posed in the high wavenumber components of the parameter field \cite{bui2012a, bui2012b, bui2014} due to the band-limited observational data; additional ``noise'' stemming from the surrogate (due to its typical inability to capture high frequencies) will be amplified in the inverse solution and may lead to instability, even if instrument noise is low.
-The high-rank structure of the input--output map and the corresponding inverse operator---i.e.~the Hessian matrix of the negative log posterior---renders existing techniques largely inefficient and therefore inapplicable to real-time inference of high-dimensional parameter fields for these types of inverse problems.
-The need for forward predicting specific quantities of interest (QoIs) and quantifying their uncertainties within a goal-oriented Bayesian framework further compounds the difficulty of the problem.
-In recent years, some methods that address high-rank Hessians have been developed, including those that exploit the pseudo-differential~\cite{nammour2011phd, demanet2012probing}, augmented Lagrangian~\cite{alger2017augmented}, product-convolution~\cite{alger2019product}, H-matrix~\cite{ambartsumyan2020hierarchical}, and point spread function~\cite{alger2024point} structure of the Hessians of particular classes of inverse problems.
+Unfortunately, the tsunami inverse problem does not admit a low-dimensional subspace representation~\cite{greif2019kolmogorov} due to the governing high-frequency wave propagation forward problem.
+Moreover, wave propagation inverse problems are ill-posed in the high wavenumber components of the parameter field \cite{bui2012a, bui2012b, bui2014} due to band-limited observational data; additional ``noise'' stemming from the surrogate (due to its typical inability to capture high frequencies) will be amplified in the inverse solution and may lead to instability, even if instrument noise is low.
+The high-rank structure of the input--output map and the corresponding inverse operator---i.e.~the Hessian matrix of the negative log posterior---renders existing techniques inefficient and therefore inapplicable to real-time inference of high-dimensional parameter fields for these types of inverse problems.
+The need to forward predict specific quantities of interest (QoIs) and quantify their uncertainties within a goal-oriented Bayesian framework further compounds the difficulties of the problem.
+In recent years, several methods for efficiently approximating high-rank Hessians have been developed, including those that exploit the pseudo-differential~\cite{nammour2011phd, demanet2012probing}, augmented Lagrangian~\cite{alger2017augmented}, product-convolution~\cite{alger2019product}, H-matrix~\cite{ambartsumyan2020hierarchical}, and point spread function~\cite{alger2024point} structure of the Hessians of particular classes of inverse problems.
+Despite these advances, the $10^9$-dimensional problems we target remain out of reach.